-9 MAINTENANCE PLAN
+MAINTENANCE PLAN

 The maintenance plan described in Table 9.1 is only referential, and the intervals between each maintenance intervention may vary according to the motor location and operating conditions.

-For associated equipment, such as hydraulic unit and pressurization systems, it is recommended to refer to their specific manuals.
+For associated equipment, such as the water supply unit or control and protection system, it is necessary to refer to their specific manuals.